My grandfather taught me that word when I was young, meaning that everything around us is on fire, but we’re not stopping. Carry on.

 (mutters) do I work…

 At present, the custody battle is over.
-We’re raising a teenage boy, and having raised only a daughter, I don’t have that ‘boy-mom’ energy that some women make into their whole personality (a piece for another day).
+We’re raising a teenage boy, and having raised only a daughter, I don’t have that ‘boy-mom’ energy that some women make into their whole personality (which is a story for another day).

 That being said, it’s an interesting journey.
-I love shocking him with Gen Z slang out of nowhere that he doesn’t know I know.
-I cheer him on at sporting events, and it gives me a kick when he gets excited that I made the foods he loves most at dinnertime.
+I love shocking him with Gen Z slang out of nowhere.
+I cheer him on at sporting events, and I get a kick out of seeing him get excited when I make the foods he loves most for dinner

 I love that he was oddly focused on making sure we were there for his high school b-ball parent night.
-We walked him out onto the court, and for a moment, I kind of understood that boy-mom energy.
+Standing center court with him, I kind of understood that boy-mom energy in that moment.

 I also love watching my daughter grow as an adult, doing her part to help support the system we built, even as she navigates her path to maturity and independence.
 She has a heart of gold and a mischievous spark that will keep her forever young.

 That, too, is a fun dynamic.
 Ask us about anything Marvel-related when we're in the same room together.
-You'll see it.
+We won't shut up.

-I’ve watched that cost get passed down through other generations of my family, and I’m not interested in repeating it.
+I’ve watched that cost get passed down through generations, and I’m not interested in repeating it.

 Right now, my job is raising independent contributors to society.
 Future husbands and wives, mothers and fathers.
 Adults who won’t turn to substances to cope with their lives.